March 11, 2021

-- Format: Live presentation with auto-captions and a pre-provided transcript (that didn’t include the Q and A).
-Recording adapted here to include updated closed captions and full transcript.
+Live presentation with auto-captions and a transcript.
+Recording adapted by Jess to include closed captions and Q and A.

-Speakers: Jessica Oddi and An (Wethos) in English.
-Approximately 50 minutes and 59 seconds including the live Q and A. An (Wethos) moderates and reads out questions from the audience as Jessica answers them.
+Speakers: Jessica and An in English.
+Approximately 50 minutes and 59 seconds including the live Q and A. An moderates and reads out questions from the audience as Jessica answers them.

 Scene Description: Screen enters with Jessica taking up the full screen.

-Jessica Oddi: Uh, I did include, uh, the live transcript.
+Jessica: I did include the live transcript.
 So that has been turned on.
 If anyone else has any other access needs, feel free to type it in the chat and we’ll try to accommodate as best as possible.

-A quick visual description of myself right now before, um, I share my presentation.
-I have, um, short brown hair and vintage glasses and wearing a maroon sweater.
-I am white with light skin and you can’t see my wheelchair because I have that background green color covering it.
+A quick visual description of myself right now before I share my presentation.
+I have short brown hair and vintage glasses and wearing a maroon sweater.
+I am white with light skin and you can’t see my wheelchair because I have that background green colour covering it.
 But I am sitting in my cozy wheelchair right now.

-So, I will go ahead and, and start this presentation.
+So, I will go ahead and, start this presentation.